eclipse-zenoh/zenoh-c/docs/concepts.rst

 `z_loaned_xxx_t*` source pointers.

 These functions move data from the source `z_loaned_xxx_t` structure into the destination one.
-The source structure is set to "valid but unspecified" state: it **have** to be dropped, no other operation on it is safe, unless if it's explicitly specified.
+The source structure is set to a "valid but unspecified" state: it **has** to be dropped, no other operation on it is safe, unless it is explicitly specified.
 See also section "Comparison with C++ move semantics".

 The `z_take_from_loaned` macro accepts `z_owned_xxx_t*` and `z_loaned_xxx_t*` pointers and calls the corresponding `z_xxx_take_from_loaned` function.